 In summary, projecting settlement amounts in birth injury cases can be a complex and challenging task for attorneys.
 The long-term nature of the injuries, complex legal and medical issues, and emotional toll of these cases can all make it difficult to accurately predict the outcome of a case and the amount of compensation that will be needed to provide for the child’s long-term needs.

 - The long-term prognosis: The long-term prognosis for the child will also be considered.
 If the child is likely to require ongoing medical care and treatment for years to come, the settlement amount may be higher.
-This is the main challenges in projecting settlement amounts in birth injury cases: the long-term nature of the injuries suffered by the child.
+This is the main challenge in projecting settlement amounts in birth injury cases: the long-term nature of the injuries suffered by the child.
 In many cases, the child may require ongoing medical care and treatment for years to come, and the full extent of the financial and emotional impact of the injury may not be known for some time.
-This can make it difficult to accurately project the amount of compensation that will be needed to provide for the child’s long-term needs which is why you need to carefully drill down with the economic cost experts to get the number correct.
+This can make it difficult to accurately project the amount of compensation that will be needed to provide for the child’s long-term needs, which is why you need to carefully drill down with the economic cost experts to get the number correct.
 You need to figure out what to ask a jury for… and what a jury is most likely to ultimately find.

 - Economic damages: Economic damages such as medical expenses, lost wages, and the cost of ongoing medical care and treatment will also be considered in determining the settlement amount.